Mike-Honey/covid-19-world-vaccinations/README.md

 **Reference:**

-Data on Vaccinations from [Our World In Data](https://ourworldindata.org/), for every country/location.
-The data can also be aggregated
+Infographic on COVID-19 Vaccinations, using data from [Our World In Data](https://ourworldindata.org/), for every country/location.

 Following the visualisation design of [Marta Fioni](https://twitter.com/martafioni), as featured on the [UK government "equivalent" dashboard](https://coronavirus.data.gov.uk/).